What are the seminary’s plans for The Westwood Tract?

 Is there a market/demand for these apartments?

 We, and our development partner believe there is, and will be, market demand for the units that will be constructed on the Westwood Tract.
+This belief was recently re-confirmed with an independent market study conducted for the Department of Housing and Urban Development.
 While no real estate project can be guaranteed to be successful, we believe the opportunities to create attractive new student housing and income for the seminary while developing the property at only one-fourth of its allowed density justifies any market risk being taken.
 Several apartments constructed in the area recently are, as expected, filling at normal occupancy growth rates of 18 to 24 months.

 What will happen if the apartments are not leased at capacity?